Last updated on October 10, 2022

 Finale of Revelation | Illustration by Johann Bodin

 Well, that’s it from me today.
 I hope you enjoyed our time together.
 Do you have any opinions about the banlist, or any cool trivia?
 Did you like what you read?
-Let me know down below in the comments.
+Let me know in the comments.

 If you’re enjoying what we do, then feel free to become a member of our Patreon!
 It helps us continue making lengthy stuff filled with content and (in my case at least) prevent existential crises about the design philosophy of Wizards of the Coast.
 Just as an example.